 The competition is tough: Traditional tech giants are looking to hire talent with niche skills in the above areas to innovate and stay ahead of new tech startups, who are also aggressively recruiting to build out their own teams.
 Joining in the battle are non-tech companies, who are seeking their own tech talent to accelerate their digital journey.

 So how can companies attract the talent they need despite the shortage of highly skilled tech talent in the Philippines?
-Andrea Dela Casa, manager of the technology & transformation division at Robert Walters shares that tech professionals in the Philippines are often more likely to join companies that demonstrate these three traits:
+Nikita Cuevas, Manager of the Technology & Transformation division at Robert Walters shares that tech professionals in the Philippines are often more likely to join companies that demonstrate these three traits:

 1) Speedy decision-making